BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_4_Sending_a_Raw_Transaction_with_Data.md

 ## Summary: Sending a Raw Transaction with Data

 You can use an OP_RETURN opcode to store up to 80 bytes of data on the blockchain.
-You do this with the 'data' codeword for a 'vout'.
+You do this with the `data` codeword for a `vout`.
 You still have to send money along too, but you just send it back to a change address, minus a transaction fee.

 _What is the Power of OP_RETURN?_ The OP_RETURN opens up whole new possibilities for the blockchain, because you can embed data that proves that certain things happened at certain times.
 Various organizations have used OP_RETURNs for proof of existence, for copyright, to color coins, and [for other purposes](https://en.bitcoin.it/wiki/OP_RETURN).
 Though 80 bytes might not seem a lot, it can be quite effective if OP_RETURNs are used to store hashes of the actual data.
+Then, you can prove the existence of your digital data by deminstrating that the hash of it matches the hash on the blockchain.

-Note that there is some controversy over using the Bitcoin blockchain in this way,
+Note that there is some controversy over using the Bitcoin blockchain in this way.